andrew henderson menu

 Getting Dual Citizenship Benefits US Taxes

-You can gift your assets to your spouse, kids, or even a trust.
-Every individual gets the lifetime gifting exemption, which means they can gift up to a certain amount tax-free.
+You can also choose to gift your assets to your kids or even a trust.
+Every individual gets a lifetime gifting exemption, which means they can gift up to a certain amount tax-free.

 It’s important to note that you cannot gift in the same year as the renunciation.
 So, ideally, you would make the gift one year and then wait a whole year or until January 1 of the following year to actually renounce.